Great Wall Marathon

-The Great Wall Marathon is an annual marathon race, traditionally held on the third Saturday of May along and on the Huangyaguan or Huangya Pass (黄崖关 (黃崖關, Huángyáguān, Yellow Cliff Pass)), Tianjin section of the Great Wall of China, East of Beijing.
+The Great Wall Marathon is an annual marathon race, traditionally held on the third Saturday of May along and on the Huangyaguan or Huangya Pass (simplified Chinese: 黄崖关; traditional Chinese: 黃崖關; pinyin: Huángyáguān; lit.
+'Yellow Cliff Pass'), Tianjin section of the Great Wall of China, East of Beijing.
 Since it first started in 1999, the race has grown to several hundred participants.
-A locally organized event offering a full selection of runs including a full marathon (42.2k), half marathon (21.1k), 10k, and 5k distances.
+The event includes a full marathon (42.2k), half marathon (21.1k), 10k, and 5k distances.
 Aside from the main marathon, a half marathon, 10 km and 5 km runs were also held until 2012.
 2013 marked the debut of an 8.5 km "fun run", replacing the 5 and 10 km distances.
-The course is much tougher than traditional marathons with participants challenged by 5,164 stone steps and many steep ascents and descents.
+The course is more demanding than traditional marathons, with participants challenged by 5,164 stone steps and many steep ascents and descents.

-The first and longest running international marathon whose course is entirely on the Great Wall of China.
-The course traverses through the Simatai (司马台 (司馬臺, Sīmǎtái)), a section of the Great Wall of China located in the north of Miyun District, 120 km northeast of Beijing, and Jinshanling (金山岭 (金山嶺, Jīnshānlǐng)), a section of the Great Wall of China located in the mountainous area in Luanping County, 125 km northeast of Beijing.
+The race is an international marathon whose course runs entirely on the Great Wall of China.
+The course traverses through the Simatai (simplified Chinese: 司马台; traditional Chinese: 司馬臺; pinyin: Sīmǎtái), a section of the Great Wall of China located in the north of Miyun District, 120 km northeast of Beijing, and Jinshanling (simplified Chinese: 金山岭; traditional Chinese: 金山嶺; pinyin: Jīnshānlǐng), a section of the Great Wall of China located in the mountainous area in Luanping County, 125 km northeast of Beijing.

 Running conditions

-Considered as one of the most challenging adventure marathons due to the extreme course conditions.
-Containing more than 20,000 unrelenting stone steps, many vary in height from a few centimeters to over 40 cm in height, with many of the original sections little more than rubble, and no less than 30 km of running experience on one of the oldest and most recognizable structures in the world.

-Although a small portion of the Great Wall on the course has been restored, much of the Great Wall is still in its original state and in ruins.
-Runners will encounter loose stones, gravel, missing steps, and crumbling walls along with sections taken over by nature with trees and plant life.
-Runners must use extreme caution as there are sections of the race course where you must exit the Great Wall and run on the trail alongside the wall to avoid extreme hazards.
-Runners should be physically fit and in shape as this marathon can be extremely strenuous.
-Each section of the course will offer different challenges.
-It is suggested to train to help condition your body to prepare for the race.
+The course is known for its difficult conditions, including more than 20,000 stone steps that vary in height from a few centimeters to over 40 cm, with many original sections consisting of rubble, and approximately 30 km of running on the Great Wall of China.
+Although a small portion of the Great Wall on the course has been restored, much of the Great Wall remains in its original state.
+Runners encounter loose stones, gravel, missing steps, and crumbling walls, along with sections where vegetation has grown over the path.
+There are sections of the course where runners must exit the Great Wall and run on a trail alongside the wall to avoid hazards.